 The 10,801-acre Wolf River WMA is located in Lamar and Pearl River Counties.
 The various aged pine plantations and intermittent stream bottoms received substantial damage during Hurricane Katrina.
 However, the increased available forage from downed timber and logging operations provided above average habitat conditions.
 While many roads on the area were closed temporarily, MDWFP personnel worked hard to get most of the area ready for the 2006-2007 season.
-Wolf River had a 20% increase in man-days (3,035) over the 2005-200 the 2006-2007 season.
 Wolf River had a 20% increase in man-days (3,035) over the 2005-2006 season.
 The reported deer harvest also showed an increase over the previous season.
 Harvest was comprised of 29 bucks and 34 does.

-Season Man-days
+Season Harvest Man-days

-2004-2005 69 3,250
+2004-2005.

-2005-2006 57 2,484
+2005-2006.
+2,484

-3,035